HarisKiani333/Custom_Ecommerce/README.md

 - Ensure responsive design for all UI components

 ### Testing
-- Write unit tests for new features
+- Write unit tests for new features using Jest
-- Test API endpoints with tools like Postman
+- Backend: Use Jest + Supertest for API endpoint testing
+- Frontend: Use Jest + React Testing Library for component testing
+- Run `npm test` in respective directories to execute tests
 - Ensure cross-browser compatibility
 - Test responsive design on different devices